DeNederlandscheBank/data-patterns/docs/usage.rst

 2. Quantitative: Sum, col_a = col_b, col_a > value

 One can also do more complex quantitative patterns such as: '{"Col_A"}*{"Col_B"}/{"Col_C"}={"Col_D"}.
-However on must use the parameter expres:True for this to work.
+However on must use the parameter 'expres':True for this to work.
 It can only be used when it is directly used as a pandas expression to find patterns and that is why you need the parameter.

 You can also use the following in expressions: MAX, MIN, SUM, ABS.
 Such as ABS({"Col_A"}-{"Col_B"}) = {"Col_C"}.